跳到主要内容

 Sagas

 Sagas are an extremely powerful feature.
 A single saga may listen for 1..* events.
-Using the RxJS library, it can combine, merge, filter or apply other RxJS operators on the event stream.
-Each saga returns an Observable which contains a command.
-This command is dispatched asynchronously.
+Using the RxJS library, we can filter, map, fork, and merge event streams to create sophisticated workflows.
+Each saga returns an Observable which produces a command instance.
+This command is then dispatched asynchronously by the CommandBus.

 @@filename(heroes-game.saga)